mel-project/docs.melproject.org/developer-guides/melmint/token-overview.md

 # Token overview

-The Themelio network has three native currencies:
+The Mel network has three native currencies:

-* MEL: the self-stabilizing base currency of the Themelio network.
+- MEL: the self-stabilizing base currency of the Mel network.
 It provides stable purchasing power, unit of account, store of value, etc. -- all the things you would normally expect of traditional money.
-* SYM: a potentially volatile cryptocurrency that acts as our special proof-of-stake token; stakers stake SYM to participate in protocol consensus.
+- SYM: a potentially volatile cryptocurrency that acts as our special proof-of-stake token; stakers stake SYM to participate in protocol consensus.
 Essentially, SYM **secures** the network.
-Additionally, it will accrue the protocol's value and therefore it is the best way of "investing" in the Themelio protocol.
+Additionally, it will accrue the protocol's value and therefore it is the best way of "investing" in the Mel protocol.
-* ERG: a synthetic on-chain asset that is exponentially inflated.
+- ERG: a synthetic on-chain asset that is exponentially inflated.
 It is primarily used in the Melmint mechanism to help stabilize the value of MEL.